 The CdTe detector detects X-rays primarily by what means?
 In your laboratory report you should briefly explain how the energies of the X-rays are registered by the detector and then converted into the voltage pulses that are accumulated by the multi channel analyzer (MCA).
 Note that while the detector is protected by a 1.5 cm cap, it is actually only 3x3 mm in size and 1 mm thick.
 It is placed behind the 100 um thick Be window which sits 1.5 inches from the cap.

-For information on the spectrometer system, see the DP5 manual and Knoll.
+For information on the spectrometer system, see the Dp5 User Manual and the book Knoll.

 The X-ray detector is mounted on the 1.5 in extender and is coupled to a charge sensitive preamplifier.
 The output of the preamp is sent to the DP5 digital pulse processor which implements functions such as pulse shaping, pulse selection logic, pulse counters, a multichannel analyzer, and interfaces for data acquisition and control.
 The detector and preamp power supplies are housed together with the detector itself.
 It requires a +5VDC input and supplies the necessary voltages to the preamp.